beeware/rubicon-java/README.rst

     $ make

 to compile them.
-The compiled output will be placed in the ``dist`` directory.
+The compiled output will be placed in the ``build`` directory.

-.. admonition:: Cross platform support

-    This Makefile currently only works under OS/X; however, the build commands aren't complicated; it should be fairly easy to reproduce the build on other platforms.
-Pull requests to make the ``Makefile`` cross-platform are welcome.

 To use Rubicon-Java, you'll need to ensure: